Optimal Cox Regression Subsampling Procedure with Rare Events: Introduction

-In this work, our suggested approach to dealing with the computational challenge of massive data with rare events, is by the means of subsampling.
-In the context of rare events, our goal is to use a subsample of censored observations in the most efficient way, while retaining all observed failure times in the analyzed dataset.
-The rationale for this type of subsampling design is that the failure times contribute more information than the censored times, in addition to the potential instability that might result from a subsample with too few (even 0) failure times had the sampling been performed from the entire dataset irrespectively.
-Settings in which the number of observed failure times is large, such that a subsampling routine is required also for the failure times, calls for a different methodology to be developed, as it does not arise naturally as an extension of this work.
+In this work, we propose a two-step subsampling procedure to deal with the computational challenge of massive data with rare events.
+In the context of rare events, our goal is to select a subsample from the censored observations in the most efficient way, while retaining all observed failure times in the analyzed dataset.
+The main rationale for this type of subsampling design is that the failure times contribute more information than the censored times.
+In addition, instability issues may potentially be brought about by a subsample with too few (even 0) failure times had the sampling been performed from the entire dataset irrespectively.
+The suggested procedure is comprised of two steps, because the expressions for the optimal sampling probabilities involve the true, unknown, parameters.
+Therefore, a first step with uniform subsampling from the censored is necessary for approximating the optimal sampling probabilities.
+Due to the wide range of use-cases that fall under the ``rare events'' framework, we focus in this work on these settings.
+When the number of observed failure times is large, such that a subsampling routine is required also for the failure times, similar methodology can be developed, but the asymptotic theory is not covered by the current work.
 We defer such work for future research.

+Lastly, it is noteworthy, that the {\tt coxph} function in R is very comprehensive, and includes many appealing features.
+Our methods use {\tt coxph} directly, thus enabling access to all of its features.
+If one tried to reduce computations using other optimization routines, such as quasi-Newton or gradient descent, the programming will need to be carried out from scratch, instead of using {\tt coxph} in the {\tt R} Survival package.